emqx/emqx-docs/en_US/performance/benchmark.md

 ### Build from Source

-The operation of `emqtt_bench` depends on the operating environment of [Erlang/OTP](https://www.erlang.org/) 21.2 and above version.
-The installation process is skipped.
+`emqtt_bench` is written in Erlang and requires [Erlang/OTP](https://www.erlang.org/) 21.2 and above version to build it.
+The installation process of Erlang/OTP is skipped.
 For details, please refer to the online installation tutorials.

 After the Erlang environment is installed, download the latest code of `emqtt-bench` and compile it: